 What’s it like to apply for LIFE funding?
-How much time does it take?
-Is it hard to find partners?
 We caught up with LIFE BIOBCOMPO’s Alfonso Molaro to gain his insight into the process.

 This article is the first in a short series on applying for LIFE funding.
 More insights coming soon.